KhiopsML/khiops-doc/docs/learn/coclustering.md

 The coclustering problem is also known as **biclustering**, because only two dimensions of the input matrix are involved.
 As such, coclustering is a relatively **limited** problem, restricted to the study of two categorical variables.

-!!! example "MODL generalizes coclustering"
+!!! success "MODL generalizes coclustering"
     - Extension to **numerical variables**.
     - **Mixing** numerical and categorical variables.
     - Generalization to **more than two** variables.